ndporter/open-qualitative-research-qualcoder/episodes/04-qualitative-data-analysis.md

 In the excerpt below from `BSR_02`, certain Wikipedia contributors are attributed a negative sentiment toward contribution disclosures, which might also be framed as a positive sentiment toward privacy.

-> Some of them like hold ideological views that are against like the counting of contributions.
-And they're just like, "I don't believe that that's something we should be doing.
-And so I want to remove myself from this list."
+> Some of them like hold ideological views that are against like the
+> counting of contributions.
+And they're just like, "I don't believe
+> that that's something we should be doing.
+And so I want to remove
+> myself from this list."

-Sentiment codes can be applied in the same way as other codes, for example with a tag for `sentiment: positive.` They work best when applied to the same highlight as a single thematic code, so there is no ambiguity as to which theme is associated with the sentiment.
+Sentiment codes can be applied in the same way as other codes, by creating a category like `sentiment` then adding codes like `positive`.
+They work best when applied to the same excerpts as a thematic code, so there is no ambiguity as to which theme is associated with the sentiment.

 An alternative way to integrate degrees of valuation into qualitative coding is to code on a scale.
 For example, the amount of stake that a sexual assault survivor has in protecting their identity from disclosure is higher than that of a Wikipedia contributor who wishes to remain anonymous to avoid attention.
 Scales typically are numeric with a relatively small number of rating points, such as a three-point `Low`, `Medium`, `High` scale.

 Occasionally, qualitative data also asks about specific quantitative measures that may have more natural units, such as a study of childhood reading experiences that asks about how many minutes a day each parent reads to their child.

-Taguette provides no option to attach a numeric rating to a tag.
-It is again possible to create a separate set of codes to capture ratings, as described above for sentiment, but many full-featured paid CAQDAS packages provide native ratings functionality.
+QualCoder provides no option to directly attach a numeric rating to a tag.
+It is again possible to create a separate set of codes to capture ratings, as described above for sentiment, but not in the same way as some other CAQDAS packages which provide integrated code scoring functionality.
 :::

 ::: keypoints
 -   Case analysis focuses on the unique situation of each person or group
 -   Theme analysis focuses on how the study population perceives or discusses themes or ideas
 -   Framework matrices are a formal method to combine case and theme analysis using a visual organizer
 -   Information on sentiment, degree, or quantity can also be encoded for qualitative analysis
 :::